Vigabatrin is used together with other medicines to treat a certain type of epilepsy (also known as fits or seizures) in adults and children.

 - kidney disease

-For as long as you are being treated with Vigabatrin, you will need to have your eyes checked regularly.
+- You may need to have regular eye examinations during and for a certain period after therapy discontinuation.
 Your doctor will advise you about how often you need to have these tests.

-Vigabatrin may cause dizziness, tiredness and drowsiness.
-If affected, do not drive or take part in any activity in which you need to be alert.
+Vigabatrin may cause drowsiness or eye problems.
+If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects include any of the following: headache, tremors, weight gain, nausea, constipation, stomach pain, irritability, restlessness, nervousness, lack of attention and coordination, memory disturbances and swelling, numbness or tingling sensation in the hands and feet.
+Other side effects include any of the following: stomach pain, nausea, vomiting, weight gain, tiredness, joint pain, sleepiness, headache, dizziness, numbness or tingling sensation in the hands and feet, involuntary shaking of the hands or legs, and hair loss.

 - any changes or abnormalities in your eyesight e.g. visual field changes, blurred or double vision